Understanding Dog Calming Signals

 If these stress signals are not easily recognized, it may help to play the video in slow motion.
 A plethora of calming signals will be displayed.
 But what exactly are calming signals?

 So are you ready to learn to speak some "doggish"?
 Below, you'll find a few of the many calming signals dogs exhibit.
-If you really want to get to know more and see many pictures, I recommend a book In Talking Terms With Dogs: Calming Signals.
+If you really want to get to know more and see many pictures, I recommend the book .
 Turid Rugaas is a Norwegian trainer and dog behaviorist whom I call the "queen of calming signals."
 It is thanks to her studies and observations that we can decipher many of the cues dogs send to dogs and humans in their attempt to communicate.
-Let's take a look as some signals.
+Let's take a look at some signals.
+In Talking Terms With Dogs: Calming Signals

 A Guide to Canine Body Language and Calming Signals